Doreen suburb profile

 Doreen property market performance

-Doreen's property market has shown modest growth over the past 12 months, with house values increasing by 2.5%.
-The current median house price stands at $771,000.
-There has been no activity in the unit market, as reflected by the unchanged median unit value and zero sales.
+Doreen’s property market has shown positive growth over the past 12 months, with house values increasing by 6.3%.
+The current median house price stands at $846,000, reflecting a strong demand for housing in the area.
+However, there is no data available for units, indicating a lack of unit sales or development in the suburb.

 | Houses | Units | |